India braces for powerful cyclone amid deadly virus surge

 India braces for powerful cyclone amid deadly virus surgeNew

 NEW DELHI (AP) — A powerful cyclone in the Arabian Sea is moving toward India’s western coast, prompting authorities to evacuate hundreds of thousands of people and suspend COVID-19 vaccinations in one state.
-Officials said Monday that Cyclone Tauktae has already caused heavy rains and flooding that have killed at least six people in southern India.
-The cyclone is expected to make landfall Monday evening in Gujarat state which has suspended vaccinations for two days.
-The massive storm comes as India is battling with a devastating coronavirus surge — and both the storm and the virus could exacerbate the effects of the other.
+Officials say Cyclone Tauktae has already caused heavy rains and flooding that killed at least six people in southern India.
+The cyclone is expected to make landfall Monday evening in Gujarat state, which has suspended vaccinations for two days.
+The massive storm comes as India is battling a devastating coronavirus surge — and the storm and the virus could exacerbate the effects of the other.